carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 > * There are no advantageous to analogue record keeping.
 (F)
 > * Digital record keeping allows multiple people, anywhere on the planet, to view a protocol simultaneously.
 (T)
 > * Digitally kept records can be quickly and easily edited.
 (T)
-> * Digital records have automatic version controls; analog records cannot.
+> * Version controls are automatically applied to digital records; analogue records cannot have version controls.
 (F)
 > * On balance, digital record keeping is more advantageous than analog record keeping.
 (T)
-> * At the University of Edinburgh, we’re required to use either Benchling or Protocols.io (F)
+> * Scientists are required to use either Benchling or Protocols.io (F)
-> * People are not real scientists until they have made tea.
-(F)
+> * Digital records are automatically assigned a DOI once published (F)
 > * A protocol is considered invalid unless it’s stored in an online database.
 (F)
-> * Digital records are generally easier to search than analog records.
+> * Digital records are easier to search than analog records.
 (T)
 >
 >> ## Solution
 >> copied form above once the wording is corrected